 You should be fully recovered in a few days, but if you experience abnormal pain or if something seems wrong, PLEASE CALL US 481-3567.

-Eating and brushing can be challenge with new braces.
+Eating and brushing can be a challenge with new braces.
 It can mean a change in your diet and your cleaning habits.

 During the period of time you are wearing braces, you may need to suppress your longing for some foods, such as corn on the cob, and adopt enthusiasm for others such as liquefied fruit.